wildonion/gem/README.md

 Conse is an AI based Crypto Game Event Manager Platform on top of [coiniXerr](https://github.com/wildonion/uniXerr/tree/master/infra/valhalla/coiniXerr) and Solana blockchain.

-> To update a user access level to dev first signup the user using `/auth/signup` API then run the binary like so: `./app wildonion 0`

 ## 🧪 Test Conse Hyper Server

 ```cargo test --bin conse```